winterdl/OpenTrivia/README.md

 # OpenTrivia
-Small quiz game demo using Javascript and Opentdb API
+Small multiplayer quiz demo using express and socket.io.

-Doesnt do anything yet!
-Working on multiplayer implementation in the future.
+### Current Status:
+Pairs two players together and allows player 1 to choice the game options.